Eileen Callan: Storylines

 During this period, Eileen's conscience managed to get the best of her and she told Dave about it.
 Dave, having a soft spot Eileen, covered for her and agreed to work several shifts in the bar.
 When Sam Taylor arrived in Charnham, looking for Bar work in May 2004, little did Eileen know she was staring at the son she had given away.
 It wasn't until an argument caused by Sam's clumsiness that the truth was revealed.
 Lucy, who had taken a liking to Sam was disgusted when she found he was her half-brother.
 Eileen revealed to Sam that Mike was his father.
 On the day of Pete's trial, Mike turned up and attempted to rape Eileen, Dave and Lucy where quick to intervene.
 Mike lunged for Eileen but Lucy pushed him to the floor in the bathroom, causing his death.
 Pete, having been acquitted of Roy's murder came home to witness this and devised a plan to dump Mike's body at a footbridge.
 Mike's body was found and Eileen was forced to come clean to Sam, who lied to the police to protect her.
 Eileen then found herself at the mercy of a stalker who had known of her plot; It turned out it was none other than her old friend Trish Wallace, who had also dated Mike when they were younger.
 It transpired that Trish had been seeing Mike while living in Hastings and fallen pregnant but had miscarried.
-Trish then preceded to get Pete onside and provided him with the tape of Eileen confessing to frame Pete.
+Trish then proceeded to get Pete onside and provided him with the tape of Eileen confessing to frame Pete.
 This culminated in Pete throwing Eileen in the River Thames on their first wedding anniversary, after playing the tape back to her.
 Eileen and Pete were separated for several weeks with Pete having an affair with barmaid Katie Williams and Eileen seeking refuge with Dave and had a little fling.
 Both these affairs fizzled out once Pete and Eileen realised they loved each other.